melaniedaniel7/Conducting-a-security-audit/Controls and compliance checklist.md

 # Controls and compliance checklist

 ### Controls assessment checklist
+Below is a cheaklist showing which controls Botium Toys currently has in place.
 - ❌ Least Privilege
 - ❌ Disaster recovery plans
 - ✅ Password policies (could be improved)